-Remuneration Scheme Date of Stockholders' Approval Remuneration of directors is deemed included in the item "General May 14, 2013 ratification of the acts of the Board of Directors and management", which May 12, 2014 is found in the agenda of the Corporation's Annual Stockholders' May 11, 2015 Meetings.
+Remuneration Scheme Date of Stockholders' Approval Remuneration of directors is deemed included in the item "General May 12, 2014 ratification of the acts of the Board of Directors and management", which May 11, 2015 is found in the agenda of the Corporation's Annual Stockholders' May 11, 2016 Meetings.
+Information on compensation of directors is included in the Corporation's Definitive Information Statement.